kumpelblase2/skrillax/silkroad-codegen/README.md

 things is some conditional logic in the parsing which is provided in the spec.
 In a few cases, a packet contents may vary depending on certain conditions of the previous data.
 An example would be if an area is a dungeon, the position gets presented differently (u32 instead of u16).
 So far, this has mostly been encountered on the server side, which I can work around without conditional logic, but in the future there may be client packets that require such a thing.
-A smaller addition would be to generate `::new()` for non-packet structs as it currently is only done for packet structs.
+It might also be nice to re-use enums/structs from an existing crate so things don't get duplicated.